Zero Tolerance Policy

 Protecting Our Staff

 The safety and wellbeing of our staff are of the highest priority.
 Our employees have the right to carry out their work without fear of abuse or intimidation.
-Any form of abusive, threatening, aggressive, manipulative, or violent behaviour towards staff will be taken very seriously.
+Any form of abusive, threatening, aggressive, manipulative, or violent behaviour towards staff will not be tolerated.

 This includes unacceptable conduct in all forms of communication, whether in person, by phone, email, online platforms, or social media.